 9. Self-Officiating: Players are responsible for their own foul and line calls.
 Players resolve their own disputes.

 10. Spirit of the Game: Ultimate stresses sportsmanship and fair play.
-Competitive play is encouraged, but never at the expense of respect between players, adherence to the rules, and the basic joy of play.
+Competitive play is encouraged, but never at the expense of respect between players, adherence to the rules

 Players and Positions